- About Us

 Troubleshooting water leaks in a vehicle can be challenging, as the entry point for the water may not be where the water is appearing on the inside of the vehicle.
 It may be necessary to remove interior trim panels to gain access to the vehicle’s body and see where the leak is originating from.

-At LEAKPRO® we know the issues and have the training, tools, products to repair the leak(s) in a fast and efficient manner.
+At LEAKPRO® we know the issues and have the training, tools and products to repair the leak(s) in a fast and efficient manner.
 Our highly skilled technicians have the means to repair the water leak and remediate it’s aftermath of mold, mildew and wet carpets.
 The OEM’s trust LEAKPRO® so does your dealership, you should too.
 Give us a call today.

 I had a great experience working with Mike and his team at LEAKPRO.
 They provided great quality work and excellent customer service, for a reasonable price.
 Mike and his team are very well-versed in this specialized area of car maintenance and they stand behind their work.
 Highly recommended!Calvin J, SurreyBC